Michael's Profile: motoring, racing, road and motorsport safety

 After graduation he began training as an ophthalmic surgeon, enthused by the precision and technology involved with eye surgery.
 He and Norma combined assets to buy a Renault 4CV, for which he modified the engine with Gordini parts.
 They took the Renault for their honeymoon trip to Europe in winter, first in a Paris hotel for Christmas and then down through the Alps just before the last pass closed.
 Driving the rear-engined car on standard tyres along rutted icy roads taught him a lot about car control.

-During 1961 he co-drove a BMW in the Tourist Trophy at Oulton Park and a Morris Minor in the Nurburgring 500 km.
-The latter belonged to the Littlewoods heir Nigel Moores, then a friend and competitor in club racing, who was running the Morris in all the long-distance saloon car races in Europe for small-engine capacity categories.
+During 1961 he co-drove a BMW in the Tourist Trophy at Oulton Park and a Morris Minor in the Nurburgring 500 km which, unusually, was held for under 1-litre cars.
+The Morris belonged to the Littlewoods heir Nigel Moores, then a friend and competitor in club racing, who was running the Morris in all the long-distance saloon car races in Europe for small-engine capacity categories.

 The next car was a Jaguar XK 140 drop-head coupe with a C-type engine.
 This was a fantastic and memorable vehicle, which they also took across Europe, this time on a camping trip to Yugoslavia.
 Norma by this time was working for John Webb, organising travel for, and accompanying, Formula One drivers and other personnel to events in Europe.